andrewnewell-splose/metabase-portal/README.md

 # Dashboard Portal (shared)

-A single launchpad for your Metabase dashboards and questions.
+A single launchpad for your Metabase & Pipedrive dashboards and questions.
 Tiles are stored centrally, so anything one person adds is seen by everyone.
 Anyone with the link can view; adding or editing requires a shared team passcode.